Skip to main content

 Entry requirements

-BBB-BBCat A Level .
+BBB-BBC at A Level .
 If you are studying A Level Science, the endorsement for practical work is essential and a requirement for entry to our degree course.

 120-112 UCAS tariff points from a combination of Level 3 qualifications.
 If you are studying A Level Science, the endorsement for practical work is essential and a requirement for entry to our degree course.

-Merit at T Level
+Merit in T Level

 DDM-DMM in BTEC Level 3 Extended Diploma